 The Japanese version of Sega Saturn fighting game Fighting Vipers famously has more unlockables than the U.S. and even PAL versions.
 More unlockable characters, unlockable portraits — or different unlockable portraits in PAL’s case — unlockable pervy Honey-related secrets … not to mention a tasty Pepsi sponsorship plastered all over the game.

 But the Japanese version held more secrets than anyone realized.
-Four months ago, Saturn hacker Bo Bayles discovered a costume for Honey and a Backup Debugger screen that had gone unseen since Fighting Vipers’ 1996, and today he released a patch on SegaXtreme to let everyone try them out for themselves.
+Four months ago, Saturn hacker Bo Bayles discovered a costume for Honey and a Backup Debugger screen that had gone unseen since Fighting Vipers’ 1996 release, and today he released a patch on SegaXtreme to let everyone try them out for themselves.

 The hidden Honey costume is only selectable in Arcade Mode and Versus Mode, not Team Battle or Training.
 And the patch, which uses the XDelta patcher, is only applicable to the Japanese Revision A version of Fighting Vipers.